wp-plugins/google-maps-builder/README.txt

 = Granular Map Control =

 Fine tune your Google Maps with full control over settings for street view, zooming, panning, dragging, and more.
-Set defaults for each control so each new map you create is just the way you like it.
+Set defaults for each controls so each new map you create is just the way you like it.

 = Actively Developed and Supported =

-This plugin is actively developed and supported.
-This means you can expect an answer in the forums and consistent improvements and enhancements to the plugin itself.
-As well, we won't shy away from bug fixes or code refactoring and optimization.
+This plugin is currently being actively developed, which means consistent improvements and enhancements.
+As well, we won't shy away from bug fixes and further code refractoring and optimization.

 == Installation ==